ShayMeshGit/CPE-To-CVE/README.md

 ## Notes

-- Ensure that a valid **NVD API Key** is present in the `.env` file; the program won't run without it.
-- If you encounter errors, verify that all dependencies are correctly installed and that the `.env` file is properly configured.
+- If you encounter errors, verify that all dependencies are correctly installed .